Granite Cleaning, Quartz and Marble Stone Care Tips

 How to clean quartz worktops – To clean quartz, a damp cloth is usually sufficient.
 For sticky spots detergent or a general cleaning solvent is suggested.
 As with any worktop, immediate attention to cleaning spills is encouraged.

 For stubborn stains, household cleaning products such as Cif are effective.
 For extremely stubborn spills, a non-metallic scouring pad can be used without causing damage to the quartz worktop.
 Make sure to rinse thoroughly to remove any residue.

 For removal of stains from grease, dried food, paint, nail polish or other substances, gently scrape away the excess with a blade or putty knife.

-Please note that while quartz is an extremely tough material care should always be taken to avoid impacts, which may cause surface marking or chipping.
-Contact us for more information on our quartz worktop cleaner and how to clean quartz worktops
+While quartz is an extremely tough material care should always be taken to avoid impacts, which may cause surface marking or chipping.

 - Clean the kitchen countertops or surfaces with a damp cloth, remembering to dry off water and/or soap residues.